oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-what-to-do-when-running-out-of-disk-space/rule.md

 ---

-This is how you free up more disk space on servers:
+This is how you free up more disk space on servers:​
 1. Check sql backups
 2. Check sql logs
 3. Use TreeSizePRO to find disk spaces issues
-4. Use [CCleaner](http&#58;//www.piriform.com/ccleaner) to automatically clean any temporary or junk files on the server
+4. Use ​[CCleaner](http&#58;//www.piriform.com/ccleaner) to automatically clean any temporary or junk files on the server